Pistachios are my go-to nut, and I love them with a touch of spice.

 So, it wasn’t too much of a challenge to come up with some great pistachio recipes.

-I’ve been adding them to my trail mix, salads, chicken, and rice for years.
-Still, I was pleasantly surprised at some of these super unique recipes.
+I’ve been adding them to trail mix, salads, chicken, and rice for years.
+Still, I was pleasantly surprised at some of these super-unique recipes.

 I tried the pistachio hummus right away, devouring it as I researched for this post.

 We then had pistachio-crusted chicken for dinner, followed by black pepper and pistachio ice cream.
 Yum!